meta-llama/llama-stack/docs/source/getting_started/index.md

 :::
 ::::

+Now you can use the Llama Stack client to run inference and build agents!

+You can reuse the server setup or use the [Llama Stack Client](https://github.com/meta-llama/llama-stack-client-python/).
+Note that the client package is already included in the `llama-stack` package.

 ### ii.
 Using the Llama Stack Client
-Now you can use the llama stack client to run inference and build agents!
-You can reuse the server setup or use the [Llama Stack Client](https://github.com/meta-llama/llama-stack-client-python/).
-Note that the client package is already included in the `llama-stack` package.

 Open a new terminal and navigate to the same directory you started the server from.
 Then set up a new or activate your existing server virtual environment.